Your QuickBuild home

 Day 9

-Finish at your own leisure.
-By this stage your build will be to secure lockup stage, you can finish the interior fit out at your own leisure.
+Complete ridge / barges and finish at your own leisure.
+By this stage your build will be to secure lockup stage, you can finish the interior fit out when best suits you.

 Where can you build a QuickBuild Home?